 The LoRa Alliance has had an exponential growth with 500+ members with the recent arrival of heavyweight members such as Google, Alibaba, and Tencent joining the alliance.

 The first wave of LoRaWAN was primarily focussed on large country-wide deployments led by operators such as KPN, Orange, Swisscom and many more.
-However, the next wave that is already coming is the arrival of private LoRaWAN deployments from large enterprises and enabling roaming for inter-connection amongst public/private networks, especially for use cases which involve LPWAN Geolocation.
+However, the next wave that is already coming is the arrival of private LoRaWAN deployments from large enterprises and enabling roaming for inter-connection amongst public/private networks, especially for Applications which involve LPWAN Geolocation.

 A typical example is the recent three million water meter contract awarded by Veolia Birdz to Orange.
 Such large-scale projects require careful network planning to achieve the required densification and quality of service while optimizing costs.